kyma-project/api-gateway/docs/user/tutorials/01-20-set-up-tls-gateway.md

 ## Context

-In this procedure, you set up a TLS Gateway that secures communication between clients and your workloads using Transport Layer Security (TLS).
+In this procedure, you set up a TLS Gateway that secures communication between clients and your workloads.
 The server certificate is automatically provisioned and managed through Gardener's Certificate custom resource (CR), which requests a publicly trusted certificate from Let's Encrypt using the ACME protocol.

 Simple TLS provides server-side authentication only, meaning clients verify the server's identity using its certificate, but the server does not authenticate clients.